Fairfield County Array of Interventions

 - Instituting case processing reforms to expedite the flow of cases through the system;

-- Reducing the number of youth detained for probation violations or failing to appear in court, and the number held in detention awaiting transfer to a residential facility;
+- Reducing the number of youth detained for probation violations or failing to appear in court and the number held in detention awaiting transfer to a residential facility;

-- Combatting racial and ethnic disparities by examining data to identify policies and practices that may disadvantage youth based on race or ethnicity;
+- Combatting racial and ethnic disparities by examining data to identify policies and practices that may disadvantage youth based on race ethnicity;

 - Monitoring and improving conditions of confinement in detention facilities.